antimof/UxPlay/README.md

 ### **Now developed at the GitHub site <https://github.com/FDH2/UxPlay> (where ALL user issues should be posted, and latest versions can be found).**

--   ***NEW in v1.71**: Support for (YouTube) HLS (HTTP Live Streaming) video with the new "-hls" option.* Click on the airplay icon in the YouTube app to stream video.
+-   ***NEW in v1.71**: Support for (YouTube) HLS (HTTP Live Streaming) video with the new "-hls" option.* **Only streaming from the YouTube iOS app is currently supported**: (streaming using the AirPlay icon in a browser window is **not** yet supported).Click on the airplay icon in the YouTube app to stream video.
 (You may need to wait until advertisements have finished or been skipped before clicking the YouTube airplay icon.) **Please report any issues with this new feature of UxPlay**.   _The default video player for HLS is GStreamer playbin v3: use "-hls 2" to revert to playbin v2 if some videos fail to play_.

-***NEWS***: macOS Sequoia 15.2 has an AirPlay bug: update to macOS 15.3 for mirroring  screen with UxPlay.

 ## Highlights: